mm53bar/2013.01.08.goals/slides.md

 !SLIDE

+### What are Goals?

+short-term objectives

+that include clearly defined expectations for success

+!SLIDE

-# What are Performance Goals?
+### What are Performance Goals?

+short-term objectives

-short-term objectives set for specific work in the employee's current position
+**in the employee's current position**

-relate to the department's overall goals
+**that relate to the department's overall goals**

-include clearly defined expectations for success
+and include clearly defined expectations for success

 !SLIDE